The David Ross Education Trust

 The following are the main responsibilities undertaken by the SENCO:

-• maintaining the SEN Record and the records kept on students, ensuring that they are as full, accurate and up-to-date as possible
+- maintaining the SEND Record and the records kept on students, ensuring that they are as full, accurate and up-to-date as possible

-The Learning Support Faculty includes a team of Learning Support Assistants (LSAs) and subject specific Teaching Assistants, led by the Learning Support Team Leader.
+The Learning Support Faculty includes a team of Learning Support Assistants (LSAs) and subject specific Teaching Assistants, led by the SENDCO and Assistant SENDCO.
 The majority of these staff provide support for learning either in-class or in withdrawal situations.
-They are allocated to Faculties, in so far as this is possible, and specialise in supporting work in the subjects taught in their department, as well as developing students' basic literacy and numeracy skills.
+They specialise in supporting access to learning in the lessons, as well as developing students' basic literacy and numeracy skills.

-Some of the team specialise in providing more personal support for pupils with health or mobility difficulties (e.g. cerebral palsy) to facilitate their access to the buildings, facilities and equipment as well as the curriculum.
+The Learning Support Team have their own specialisms.
+Some of the team specialise in supporting students' social and emotional development and some of the team specialise in providing more personal support for pupils with health or mobility difficulties (e.g. cerebral palsy).
+This support facilitates their access to the buildings, facilities and equipment as well as the curriculum.

-Teaching Assistants (TAs) take on greater responsibility for the organisation and management of provision for students with disabilities and/or SEN.
+Teaching Assistants (TAs) take on greater responsibility for the organisation and management of provision for students with disabilities and/or SEND.

 Arrangements for the Admission of Students with Special Educational Needs or Disabilities.